Little Tom Mountain: Wildlife

 The Mount Tom ridge is an extremely important habitat for amphibians and reptiles.
 Thirty-eight species of amphibians and reptiles have been recorded on the Mount Tom ridge, representing 76% of all herpetological species found in Massachusetts.
-Of these, the rarest species include marbled salamander, box turtle, wood turtle, copperhead, timber rattlesnake, and eastern rat snake.
+Of these, the rarest species include marbled salamander, box turtle, wood turtle, copperhead, timber rattlesnake, and Central ratsnake.

 A vernal pool survey was conducted on three days in April 2003.
 Ten amphibian species were found, including four obligate vernal pool species, and two state-listed species.
 The most significant vernal pool is on top of Little Tom Mountain, on the Little Tom Reservation.
 It is an isolated pool, far from any neighbors, and as expected, a large number of spotted salamander and wood frog egg masses were found there.
 This vernal pool is a very significant ecological resource.

 In the course of doing botanical survey work in 2003, box turtles, painted turtles, and black racers were found.
 Given anecdotal evidence, available habitats, and historical records, it is likely that the entire area of the Partners’ properties is used by northern copperheads and timber rattlesnakes.
 There is also the possibility of a few den sites of copperheads on the properties.